-Step 2: Now, the tax rate of the company is noted from the annual report of the company.
-Next, the tax-adjusted value is calculated by subtracting the tax rate from one i.e. (1 – Tax rate).
+- Now, the company’s tax rate is noted from the company’s annual report.
+Next, the tax-adjusted value is calculated by subtracting the tax rate from one, i.e. (1 – Tax rate).

-Step 3: Finally, the formula for net operating profit after tax is derived by multiplying the EBIT with the value calculated in step 2 as shown above.
+- Finally, the formula for net operating profit after tax is derived by multiplying the EBIT with the value calculated in step 2, as shown above.

-Let’s see some simple to advanced examples of Net operating profit after tax (NOPAT) formula to understand it better.
+Let’s see some simple to advanced examples to understand NOPAT equation better.

-Let us consider an example for the calculation of NOPAT for a company called PQR Ltd which is in the business of manufacturing customized roller skates for both professional and amateur skaters.
-At the end of the financial year, the company has generated $150,000 in total revenue along with the following expenses.
+Let us consider an example for the calculation of NOPAT for a company called PQR Ltd, which is in the business of manufacturing customized roller skates for both professional and amateur skaters.
+At the end of the financial year, the company had generated $150,000 in total revenue and the following expenses.